reven0n/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `NUS Mailer Pro` and the **Actor** is the `user`, unless specified otherwise)

 **Use case: Add a contact**

 **MSS**

 1. User enters command to add a contact with required fields.
-2. AddressBook validates and adds the contact.
+2. NUS Mailer Pro validates and adds the contact.
-3. AddressBook displays confirmation and updated contact list.
+3. NUS Mailer Pro displays confirmation and updated contact list.

 **Extensions**

 - 2a.
 Required fields are missing or invalid.
   - 2a1.
-AddressBook shows an error message.
+NUS Mailer Pro shows an error message.
   - Use case resumes at step 1.

 ---